 2. They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.

 1. Children use what they have learnt about media and materials in original ways, thinking about uses and purposes.

 Book Corner: Your child will be encouraged to take home a book of their choice every day.
 This is for you to share with your child.
 When you are ready, please return the book so that your child can choose another book to take home.

 Jolly Phonics: We will begin to introduce the Jolly Phonics scheme this week.
 Please help your child to learn the sound (and associated action) that each letter or combination of letters makes and to practise forming the letters if they wish.
 Each week we will send home sheets to support your child’s learning of these letter sounds (there is no need to return them).
 In addition the sounds will be written in their ‘sound book’ to practise at home.
 Please return the ‘sound book’ every day in the book bag.

-Reading Books: When children are ready, they will begin to bring home a reading book.
+Reading Books: When children are ready, they will begin to bring home a reading book - we use the Oxford Reading Tree phonic reading scheme.
 Further information about supporting reading and arrangements for returning books will accompany your child’s first book home.

 Water Bottle: Please bring in a named water bottle containing fresh water every day.
 This will be available to your child throughout the day and refilled as necessary.

 Sharing book: Please return this book every day with any relevant comments.
 It is checked by the TA each day.
 Please let us know if your child is being collected by someone other than a parent or is attending an afterschool club.